U.S. History I: ON-LINE COURSE

 Academic Integrity Statement:

-Each student is required to uphold standards of academic honesty.
+Academic integrity is very important to any place of learning, so we all need to participate in a process that protects it.
+If a student submission includes material taken from a book, AI (ChatGPT, Grammarly, etc.), another person or the Internet without reasonable citation, then I will regard this as violating academic integrity in this course because it is not the student’s writing.
 What will be considered academic dishonesty (and may result in a student failing the assignment or the course) is "cheating:" turning in someone else's work as your own, or "plagiarism:" turning in work without proper acknowledgment of the sources of the content contained within the work.
 In other words, all writing must be in your own words and reflect your own thoughts -- not copied from another person's work, or a published source.
+Since writing, analytical, and critical thinking skills are part of the learning outcomes of this course, ALL writing assignments should be prepared by you, the student.
+Therefore, AI-generated submissions are not permitted and will be treated as plagiarism, with the penalties described above.

 Top of Page